phuture-dev/docs/docs/coherence/src/arrays.md

 Checks if a value can be accessed like an array.

 This method determines if a given value supports array-style access using square brackets.
-Returns true for arrays and objects implementing ArrayAccess or Arrayable.
+Returns true for arrays and objects implementing ArrayAccess, which Arrayable extends.

 This is useful when you need to verify that a value can be safely accessed with bracket notation before attempting to read or write values using keys.